nixworks/public/news/2011/09/19/README.md

 ##### International Monetary Fund
 ### [The former Managing Director of the International Monetary Fund, Dominique Strauss-Kahn, gives his first public interview about allegations of sexual assault made against him in May 2011, to French TV channel TF1. ](/news/2011/09/19/the-former-managing-director-of-the-international-monetary-fund-dominique-strauss-kahn-gives-his-first-public-interview-about-allegations.md)
-_Context: allegations of sexual assault, TF1, Dominique Strauss-Kahn, International Monetary Fund_
+_Context: International Monetary Fund, Dominique Strauss-Kahn, TF1, allegations of sexual assault_

 ##### United Kingdom
 ### [Seven people are arrested in the United Kingdom city of Birmingham in relation to alleged involvement in an Islamic terrorist group. ](/news/2011/09/19/seven-people-are-arrested-in-the-united-kingdom-city-of-birmingham-in-relation-to-alleged-involvement-in-an-islamic-terrorist-group.md)